 Buff (2) – When a character, item, or skill is increased in strength or utility in a patch.
 The opposite of Nerf.

-Bug – An unintentional error in a game’s programming.
-Can be something as minor as a character’s visuals being the wrong color or can be a devastating glitch that renders the game unplayable.
+Bug – An error in a game’s programming or design.
+Can be as minor as a character’s visuals being the wrong color or can be a devastating flaw that renders the game unplayable.

 Build – The collection of items and skills chosen for that particular game or character for a specific purpose.
 “My new build gives me maximum DPS for my class.”
 In Real-Time Strategy games, a build is the order in which a player sets up offenses, defenses, and structures.

-Bullet Hell – Nickname for extremely difficult shmups.
+Bullet Hell – Nickname for extremely difficult subgenre of shmups that fills the screen with enemy fire.
 See also Shmup.

 Casual – A game deliberately designed to require low amounts of skill or effort.
 Popular with grandmas.